Have you ever wondered how to easily remove dust, unwanted objects, and imperfections from photos with Clone Stamp Tool?

 - Bigger brush size: Press ] right bracket

-Following the above process will allow you to change the brush size without any hassle.
+Following the above process will allow you to change the brush size without hassle.

 Generally, 0% hardness level delivers the best result.
 Seamless blending is achievable with this brush hardness level.
 At the same time, if you want to achieve a nearly defined edge, choose to increase the hardness level.

-In an image, it will be both comfortable and harder to clone out things.
+In an image, it will be both comfortable and harder to clone things.
 It is advisable to start with the most relaxing things.
-When you clone out the easiest things, this will boost up your confidence to clone out the more challenging things.
+Cloning out the easiest things will boost your confidence to clone the more challenging things.

 Sometimes, patterns are inevitable in cloning.
-At this point, when selecting the sourced pixels, it will help if you look for ways in your image that match with the targeted area.
+Selecting the sourced pixels will help if you look for ways in your image that match the targeted area.
 For instance, replace a building with the same colored building to get the expected result.

-Let’s say when cloning an image that has many roofs or window lines; you have to clone those areas carefully.
+When cloning an image with many roofs or window lines, you must clone those areas carefully.

 When cloning an image, start with the lines and then go with the other areas.

-Don’t fear facing the challenges.
-Don’t try to fix all the problems at a time.
+Refrain from facing the challenges.
+Try to fix only some of the problems at a time.
 You will never achieve a good result if you do so.

 Below are 2 different ways to handle it.

-Select big brushes first: Decide to go with a bigger brush than usual in the beginning.
+Select big brushes first: Decide on a bigger brush than usual in the beginning.
 One fell swoop is enough to replace the whole area.

-- Pick a smaller brush to clean up the area and paint over the targeted area gradually.
+- Pick a smaller brush to clean up the area and gradually paint over the targeted area.

 - Continue the process without hesitation.

-- Even if you can’t use the clone stamp perfectly, continue working.
+- Even if you can’t use the clone stamp ideally, continue working.